tschuehly/htmx-spring-workshop/docs/lab-2-introducing-spring-viewcomponent.md

 In the last lab, we defined the `USER_TABLE_BODY_ID` in the `UserController.java`.
 Now define it in the `UserTableComponent.java` .

-Now we will create a `UserManagementComponent.jte` template in the same package as the `UserTableComponent.java`:
+Now we will create a `UserTableComponent.jte` template in the same package as the `UserTableComponent.java`:

 {% code title="UserTableComponent.jte" %}
 ```java